Insurance for Construction Companies and Contractors

 Other important policies for construction and contracting businesses

-Contractor’s tools and equipment insurance covers the value of lost, stolen, and damaged business equipment, but it doesn’t protect against injuries and many other risks.
+Contractor’s tools and equipment insurance covers the value of lost or stolen tools, or damage to a piece of equipment, but it doesn’t protect against injuries and many other risks.
 Construction and contracting business owners should also consider:

 General liability insurance: This policy can cover expenses related to client injuries and property damage, such as a painter sued for damaging a valuable antique rug.